remance/Masendor/Readme.md

 To start testing the game run main.py or main.exe if you use the release version.

-Requires PIL 7.2 module for map filtering effect, numpy for array.
+Check the requirements.txt file for dependency requirement.
 Also the game is now optimised basing on pygame 2 module (much faster than 1.9.6) and python 3.7.9.

 For Video update: https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw